JesusUrtasun/JSCourse/chapter03/README.md

 Write a JavaScript program in which:

 1. Your name, surname and enrollment number are asked from terminal.
-Use variables of type `char name[20];` for the name, `string` for the surname and `int` for the enrollment number.
+Use variables of type `string` for the name, `string` for the surname and `int` for the enrollment number.
 Implement the interface in the following way:
 ```text
 Name     :